PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 ### Popular registries (*aka* image libraries)

-At the time of writing, Docker Hub hosts a much wider selection of container images than Sylabs Cloud.
+At the time of writing, **Docker Hub** hosts a much wider selection of container images than **Sylabs Cloud**.
 This includes Linux distributions, Python and R deployments, as well as a big variety of applications.

 Bioinformaticians should keep in mind another container registry, [Quay](https://quay.io) by Red Hat, that hosts thousands of applications in this domain of science.
 These mostly come out of the [Biocontainers](https://biocontainers.pro) project, that aims to provide automated container builds of all of the packages made available through [Bioconda](https://bioconda.github.io).